emfcamp/freescout-docker/README.md

 4. You should now be able to access the Freescout instance.
 After OAuth you'll be presented with a log in screen.
 Use the default username and password from `.env` to log in.
-5. Follow the steps in Freescale Setup below.
+5. Follow the steps in Freescout Setup below.

 ## Development

-`docker compose -f docker-compose.yml -f docker-compose.dev.yml up` will bring up a stack consisting of the Freescale setup, plus UFFD configured with some test users. `testadmin / adminpassword` will log you in as an administrator, `testuser / userpassword` as a standard user.
+`docker compose -f docker-compose.yml -f docker-compose.dev.yml up` will bring up a stack consisting of the Freescout setup, plus UFFD configured with some test users. `testadmin / adminpassword` will log you in as an administrator, `testuser / userpassword` as a standard user.

-## Freescale Setup
+## Freescout Setup

 This all assumes you're running with the default settings from `.env`.
 Change them if you're not.